-Eligible applicants are ineligible to apply for a project that is based on a previously-funded phased, planning, or foundational project (e.g., research, architectural drawings) if that funded project is still active.
+Eligible applicants are ineligible to apply for a project that is based on a previously funded phased, planning, or foundational project (e.g., research, construction documents) if that funded project is still active.
 The final report for the already-funded phased, planning, or foundational project must be reviewed and closed by the Grants Office before an application for the next phase or implementation of that project can be submitted.
-Examples include, but are not limited to, architectural drawings in preparation for construction work, research and writing in preparation for an exhibit or marker installation or publication of a book, HVAC or building conditions assessment in preparation for architectural or mechanical drawings, a lighting or security assessment in preparation for a system upgrade.
+Examples include, construction documents in preparation for construction work; research and writing in preparation for an exhibit or marker installation or publication of a book; HVAC or building conditions assessment in preparation for architectural or mechanical drawings; a lighting or security assessment in preparation for a system upgrade.

 Eligible applicants are ineligible to apply for projects that are segmented.
 Segmentation refers to breaking a project into smaller pieces/actions to avoid review or to create smaller grant requests simply to be eligible for different pools of funding.
-For example, the project goal is to repair the wood siding on a barn.
-The project is broken into four segments, one for each side so that the project will be eligible for small grant funds.
-This would be classified as segmentation and would not be eligible.
+For example, a project where the goal is to repair the wood siding on a barn is broken into four segments, one for each side, in order to fit the project into the small grant round is not eligible.
 In this case, the applicant should apply for the full project through a large grant round.
-Segmentation can also occur when an applicant does not explain the project fully in order to avoid a full project review.
+In another case, if the applicant does not explain the project fully to avoid a full project review, the application would be suspected of segmentation and would not eligible.